Testimonials vs Reviews: Dominate the Feedback Landscape!

 Because we know that testimonials tend to be requested rather than spontaneous, we look for who the testimonial is coming from.
 Is that customer like me?
 Are the customer testimonials from someone I know and admire?

 The key to getting customer testimonials is choosing your customers carefully.
 Choose people who are most like your ideal customers, who had problems that your core offer solved.
+It is crucial that these customers can genuinely provide positive feedback on their experience.

 Make sure that you have a process for getting testimonials from customers.
 Typically, businesses collect customer testimonials after the purchase is complete — but it doesn’t have to be that way.

 If your product or service has a longer selling cycle, you can collect customer testimonials at different stages of the process.
-For example, if you are a technical or manufacturing company, customers may go through a consulting phase, pilot phase, and delivery phase, You can collect testimonials from each of those.
+For example, if you are a technical or manufacturing company, customers may go through a consulting phase, pilot phase, and delivery phase.
+You can collect testimonials from each of those.

 How to Get Recommendations